open-telemetry/semantic-conventions/docs/dotnet/dotnet-http-metrics.md

 ### Metric: `http.server.active_requests`

 Measures the number of HTTP requests that are currently active on the server.
-This metric follows common [http.server.active_requests](../http/http-metrics.md#metric-httpserveractive_requests) definition.
+This metric follows the common [http.server.active_requests](../http/http-metrics.md#metric-httpserveractive_requests) definition.

 Notes: